-This page summarizes previous planning efforts affecting the Diridon Station Area and the civic engagement process that the City of San José conducted in 2018 on a potential Google development.
+This page summarizes previous planning efforts affecting the Diridon Station Area and the community engagement process that the City of San José conducted in 2018 on a potential Google development.
+Click here for the Diridon Station Area Civic Engagement Report (2018).

 Click a topic below to expand and read more.